 - Ability to burn

 - Dryness of skin

 Since no persons are the same, a range of tanning products is always recommended.
 It may also be useful to offer products that have color-correcting components, such as the Violet Dark Self Tan Mousse or Violet Dark Spray Tan Solution by Private Label.
 Violet based tanning products are great for clients who have a yellow to orange undertone, but a client with a pink or red undertone, would need to use a more caramel toned base.

 It’s important to note that someone with fair skin and the ability to burn, for example, may only need 8-10% DHA for the tan to look natural.
 For a client with dark skin and no ability to burn, for example, a 8% DHA level would not be dark enough.
 For clients with dry skin, you want to supply a product with loads of hydrating ingredients!
 Consider the Coconut Water Self Tan Mousse or Coconut Water Spray Tan Solution that has several ingredients to boost hydration.

 What is the DHA Level in Private Label Products?

 The DHA level in Private Label products ranges from 8% to 14%.
-It is now accessible for customers to see the DHA percentage for each Pro Spray Tan Solution under “Key Features” in the product description.
-Private Label considers the level of DHA to be a trade formula secret, so the percentage and scale is a guide for customers to understand differences between products.
+Private Label considers the level of DHA to be a trade formula secret, so the scales featured are a guide for customers to understand differences between products.
 See below a DHA reference for each product category.